 - (1) Amounts reflect the aggregate grant date fair value of stock options awarded to our named executive officers under the 2019 Equity Incentive Plan during fiscal year 2020, computed in accordance with ASC Topic 718, disregarding the effects of estimated forfeitures.
 See Note 8 to our audited financial statements for the fiscal year ended December 31, 2020, included elsewhere in this prospectus, for information regarding assumptions underlying the valuation of equity awards.
 For Dr. Li, the amount reflects the aggregate grant date fair value of the stock option grants made to him on January 1, 2020 (\$1,128,880) and December 17, 2020 (\$3,367,080). - (2) Under his employment agreement, Dr. Li was entitled to housing assistance payments while working in China in an amount equal to CNY 50,000 per month.
-The amount reported above has been converted to USD using the spot rate of 1 U.S. dollar to 6.50 Chinese Yuan as of December 31, 2020.

-(3) Amount reflects Dr. Yu's annual cost-of-living allowance, as provided for under her employment agreement with the Company.

-- (4) Ms. Jahn commenced employment with the Company on February 4, 2020 with an annual base salary of \$400,000.
-The reported amount reflects her prorated base salary for 2020 of \$366,667 plus \$30,800 in consulting fees that she received from the Company prior to her commencement of employment. - (5) Ms. Jahn received tuition reimbursement for her MBA program of \$100,000.
+The amount reported above has been converted to USD using the spot rate of 1 U.S. dollar to 6.50 Chinese Yuan as of December 31, 2020. - (3) Amount reflects Dr. Yu's annual cost-of-living allowance, as provided for under her employment agreement with the Company in effect during 2020. - (4) Ms. Jahn commenced employment with the Company on February 4, 2020 with an annual base salary of \$400,000.
+The reported amount reflects her prorated base salary for 2020 of \$366,667 plus \$30,800 in consulting fees that she received from the Company prior to her commencement of employment. - (5) Ms. Jahn received tuition reimbursement for her MBA program of \$100,000 in accordance with the terms of her employment agreement with the Company in effect during 2020.